the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 * *Warning: Can only update a mounted or mounting component.
 This usually means you called setState, replaceState, or forceUpdate on an unmounted component.
 This is a no-op.*

-* *Warning: Can’t call setState (or forceUpdate) on an unmounted component.
+* *Warning: Can't call setState (or forceUpdate) on an unmounted component.
 This is a no-op, but it indicates a memory leak in your application.
 To fix, cancel all subscriptions and asynchronous tasks in the componentWillUnmount method.*

 If you encounter one of them in your browser's developer tools, checkout [this walkthrough on how to prevent memory leaks in React](https://www.robinwieruch.de/react-warning-cant-call-setstate-on-an-unmounted-component/).
 It isn't too important for starting out with React, but I have seen many React beginners being confused about this warning.